PowerShell/PowerShell-RFC/1-Draft/RFC00XX-PredIctive-IntelliSense.md

 ## Release plan

-Predictive IntelliSense is implemented in both the PowerShell engine and presented through the PSReadLine module.
+Similar to tab completion, Predictive IntelliSense is implemented in both the PowerShell engine and presented through the PSReadLine module.
 In an effort to support the most PowerShell users, the presentation of history-based predictions will be available to the following versions:

 - Windows Powershell 5.1
 - PowerShell 7.0+